matthias-blomme/ad-project-document/book/src/deliverables/deliverables.md

-  **!Omission of a single deliverable will result in a failing score for the entire module!**
+  **Omission of a single deliverable will result in a failing score for the entire module**